 There is no scientific evidence that suggests the avoidance of nuts and seeds prevents the progression of diverticulosis to an acute case of diverticulitis, and as such the widely held belief that small indigestible foods like seeds becoming lodged in the diverticula appears to be nothing more than an 'old wives' tale.
 Further, in a survey of fellows of The American Society of Colon and Rectal Surgeons, although the majority of the surgeons responding to the survey favored adherence to a low residue diet, half of them still saw no value in specifically avoiding seeds and nuts.

 Return to list

-Diverticulitis is where diverticulosis (Pouching divertr fold of the colon lining) becomes inflammed.
+Diverticulitis is where diverticulosis (Pouching diverter fold of the colon lining) becomes inflamed.
 This can lead to the colon becoming infected with craters of food stuck inside, which causes abdominal pain.

 Large bowel (sigmoid colon) showing multiple diverticula.
 Note how the diverticula appear on either side of the longitudinal muscle bundle (taenium).
 There is some evidence that a genetic component may be a causative factor.

 In complicated diverticulitis, bacteria may subsequently infect the outside of the colon if an inflamed diverticulum bursts open.
 If the infection spreads to the lining of the abdominal cavity, (peritoneum), this can cause a potentially fatal peritonitis.
 Sometimes inflamed diverticula can cause narrowing of the bowel, leading to an obstruction.
 It is thought that mechanical blockage of a diverticulum, possibly by a piece of feces or food particles, leads to infection of the diverticulum.